If you want to study psychology online, Australian universities offer excellent degrees and postgraduate courses.

 If you are already a university graduate, a great way to launch into psychology studies is with James Cook University's Graduate Certificate of Psychology.
 The 4-unit course can be completed in just 8 months of part-time study (taking one unit at a time).
 You earn a qualification that carries value in fields such as human resources, mental health services, relationship counseling, and family and social services.
 But, if you want, you can also make this course the start of a journey to becoming a registered psychologist.
 In effect, students join JCU's graduate diploma program for 4 units and have the option of continuing on to complete the 10-unit grad dip, which is equivalent to a bachelor degree.

 If you have a university degree in a different field and now want to study Psychology, a Graduate Diploma in Psychology is probably the course you're looking for.
-It's equivalent to a 3-year Bachelor of Psychology degree but shorter.
+It's equivalent to a three-year bachelor degree but shorter.
 Students complete 10 subjects instead of the 24 that would be required for a bachelor's degree.

 The University of Adelaide offers an excellent study option if you have a uni degree and want to reach the same level in the psychology field.
 The Graduate Diploma in Psychology course is 100% online and accredited by the Australian Psychology Accreditation Council.
-The course consists of 10 units that you complete in sequence.
-Subjects include psychology foundations, developmental psychology, social psychology, and psychological health and well-being.
+The course consists of 10 subjects that you complete in sequence.
+Topics include foundational concepts, developmental psychology, social psychology, and psychological health and well-being.

 If you have a degree of any kind and an interest in psychology, the Graduate Diploma of Psychology from James Cook University is worth checking out.
 The affordable, 100% online program is equivalent to a bachelor degree in terms of qualification.
 But you get there much quicker and without having to attend a campus.
 The course consists of 10 units.
 You do one unit at a time, each taking 7 weeks.
 Subjects include personality differences, human development across the lifespan and environmental psychology.
 The qualification can be used as a path to becoming a practising psychologist.